Who knows if new NFL anthem policy will work, but here’s why protests should stop

 The theme behind the protests started with police brutality but later shifted to general racism, to Donald Trump, then to Kaepernick’s unemployment.
 They eventually lost their potency, and as people’s anger amplified, minds only closed.

 Think about someone you strongly dislike.
 Now imagine this person trying to persuade you of something.
-Would you even give him or her a chance?
-Could any amount of logic overcome your antagonism toward him or her?
+Would you even give him a chance?
+Could any amount of logic overcome your antagonism toward him?

 That’s what I started to wonder about the protesters after a while.
 Fair or not, they weren’t going to change the minds of anyone who despised their actions.